kasir-barati/you-say/libs/backend/README.md

-#### Please note that all the packages that we have created here for our backend are not NestJS dynamic modules but they are also normal Nx packages
+#### Please note that all the libs that we have created here for our backend are not NestJS dynamic modules but they are also normal Nx libs

 # What are the NestJS modules